GrumpyOldTroll/mnat/README.md

 This will cause mnat-ingress nodes to join the global (S,G) upstream and forward it on the local (S,G) assigned by the mnat-server into its downstream network.
 That traffic will reach the mnat-egress, which will translate it back to the global (S,G) addressing and forward it to its downstream.

-The mnat-egress also maintains upstream group membership by managing its membership in the local (S,G) space with smcroutectl.
+The mnat-egress also maintains upstream group membership by managing its membership in the local (S,G) space with [mcrx-check](https://github.com/GrumpyOldTroll/libmcrx/blob/master/HOWTO.md#running-an-amt-gateway).

 mnat-egress needs several things passed in: